MohamadYusuf/WebRx-Site/docs/observable-properties.md

 };
 ```

-You don’t have to change the view at all - the same data-bind syntax will keep working.
-The difference is that it’s now capable of detecting changes, and when it does, it will update the view automatically.
+You don't have to change the view at all - the same data-bind syntax will keep working.
+The difference is that it's now capable of detecting changes, and when it does, it will update the view automatically.

 ## Reading and writing properties

-To read the property’s current value, just call the property with no parameters.
+To read the property's current value, just call the property with no parameters.
 In this example, myViewModel.personName() will return 'Bob', and myViewModel.personAge() will return 123.

 To write a new value to the property, call the property and pass the new value as a parameter.
 For example, calling myViewModel.personName('Mary') will change the name value to 'Mary'.

 The whole point of observable properties is that they can be observed, i.e., other code can say that it wants to be notified of changes.
-That’s what many of WebRx’s built-in bindings do internally.
-So, when you wrote data-bind="text: personName", the text binding registered itself to be notified when personName changes (assuming it’s an observable property, which it is now).
+That's what many of WebRx's built-in bindings do internally.
+So, when you wrote data-bind="text: personName", the text binding registered itself to be notified when personName changes (assuming it's an observable property, which it is now).

 When you change the name value to 'Mary' by calling myViewModel.personName('Mary'), the text binding will automatically update the text contents of the associated DOM element.
-That’s how changes to the view model automatically propagate to the view.
+That's how changes to the view model automatically propagate to the view.

 ## Observable Properties and Binding Expressions